Chinna Creek: Environmental issues

 The mangrove ecosystem of Chinna Creek not only served as a protective barrier against coastal erosion and storm surges but also contributed to the overall environmental health.
 However, the transformation of the creek's dynamics due to human interventions, including the closure of the Clifton entrance, had significant implications for the ecology and biodiversity of the area, altering the natural habitat and ecosystem dynamics over time.

 Chinna Creek faces significant environmental challenges due to the influx of untreated wastewater and toxic waste from various sources within Karachi.
 The creek receives inflows of approximately 16 million gallons of untreated wastewater daily, originating from the Nehr-e-Khayyam, TPX drain, and a drain associated with Habib Public School.
 Additionally, there is an indirect impact stemming from approximately 200 million gallons per day of wastewater discharged by the Lyari River.
 These combined discharges have implications for the marine ecosystem of Chinna Creek, leading to the degradation and loss of natural flora and fauna essential for maintaining a stable and beneficial ecological balance.

 The presence of untreated wastewater and toxic waste has placed immense pressure on the mangrove forests within the vicinity of Chinna Creek.
 These vital ecosystems are under severe stress due to elevated toxicity levels, resulting in detrimental effects on their health and viability.
 Studies have highlighted the grave pollution levels within the creek, revealing a diverse array of toxic pollutants originating from both domestic and industrial sources, posing significant risks to marine life and ecosystem integrity.
 Incidents like the 2013 mass fish mortality, when 100 tonnes of dead mullets were found floating in Karachi Port Trust waters, including Chinna Creek, remain little more than footnotes.

 The absence of robust environmental regulations and the prevalence of illegal waste disposal practices further exacerbate the pollution burden on Chinna Creek.
 These factors hinder the creek's ability to maintain a natural and untouched appearance, impeding efforts to mitigate environmental degradation and restore ecological balance.

 In 2018, although the Karachi Port Trust (KPT) is not directly responsible for managing marine pollution, it was tasked with establishing a treatment plant near Mai Kolachi Road along the Chinna Creek as part of a Wetland Park Project.
 This initiative aims to address the issue of approximately 500 million gallons of untreated sewage being dumped into the Arabian Sea daily, representing 99% of the total sewage.
 The plant is envisioned to initially treat 60 million gallons per day from Soldier Bazaar and City Station drains, with a later phase handling an additional 60 million gallons per day from Nehr-e-Khayyam water channel, though progress has stalled.

+Political assurances to rehabilitate and preserve the creek recur regularly, yet they seldom translate into meaningful implementation.